ianlini/bistiming/docs/tutorial.rst

 +++++++++++++++

-The simplest way to use BisTiming is by using the context manager :class:`~bistiming.Stopwatch` to include the code we want to evaluate:
+The simplest way to use BisTiming is by using the context manager :class:`~bistiming.Stopwatch` and include the code we want to evaluate:

 >>> from bistiming import Stopwatch
 >>> from time import sleep